DUI Attorney Thomas Gallagher’s Guide

 In addition to criminal and drivers license consequences; Minnesota’s DUI laws provide for the impoundment of vehicle license plates.
 So, special plates are required for some facing repeat DWI charges.
 If police impound plates, a DUI Attorney can help challenge that.
 Then, win the challenge in court, and the driver gets their regular plates back.
 Otherwise, all vehicles must carry Special Plates, aka Whisky Plates, for a year.

 Motive for false charges?
 Minnesota’s DWI laws now allow the government to seize your vehicle, sell it, and keep the money.
 And most of that money goes to the same police department that pulled you over and arrested you.

 A prosecutor can attempt a vehicle asset forfeiture against those accused with prior impaired driving incidents.

-Given all of these laws, you should retain a Minnesota DUI Attorney to help challenge the government’s case and protect your rights.
+Short Deadlines: Given these laws, retain a Minnesota DWI Lawyer to help challenge the government case, and protect your rights.

 Deadlines for action in the driver’s license, plate impoundment, and forfeiture cases, are short.
 The hard deadline is sixty days.